 Manufacturing contract management isn’t the same problem as managing contracts in, say, a law firm or a software company.
 Manufacturers have specific needs that generic CLM checklists don’t address.

-Cross-departmental access without cross-departmental confusion.
+- Cross-departmental access without cross-departmental confusion.
 Procurement, operations, quality, legal, and finance all touch supplier contracts.
 They need to see the contracts relevant to their work without wading through everything else.
-That means role-based permissions and folder structures that mirror how a manufacturer actually operates, not how a legal department files documents.
-If quality can’t find the inspection agreement without asking legal, the system has already failed.

 -